pranavpeter2050/community/README.md

 }
 ```

+## Formating how the "Date" is displayed in Quasar

+Quasar has in-built utility to help with the same.
+Click [here](https://quasar.dev/quasar-utils/date-utils#introduction) for more info.
 ## Reference

 - [Create an Instagram Clone with Vue JS, Quasar & Firebase - in 4 HOURS!
 (1/6)](https://www.youtube.com/watch?v=9tyFBchdb00&list=PLAiDzIdBfy8h6HgfQg3namagsCUT0Y2Bs)